Child and Youth Care Worker

 Completing a program does not guarantee entrance into an occupation.
 Before enrolling in an education program, prospective students should look into various sources for education options and employment possibilities.
 For example, contact associations and employers in this field.

-The Child and Youth Care Association of Alberta offers a certification program for child and youth care workers.
-Certification is not mandatory in this occupation at this time, but may be an asset when seeking employment.
+Voluntary certification is available from the Child and Youth Care Association of Alberta and may be an asset when seeking employment.

 Child and youth care workers are employed by: